Chessboard and level sets of continuous functions: Consequences of the continuous result

 Let $g \colon \partial I^n \to \mathbb{R}^{n-1}$ be an arbitrary continuous function\footnote{For instance, we can take $g = \pi \circ h$ where $h \colon \partial I^n \to S^{n-1}$ is a homeomorphism and $\pi \colon S^{n-1} \to \mathbb{R}^{n-1}$ is the projection defined as $\pi\brac{x_1, \ldots, x_n} = \brac{x_1, \ldots, x_{n-1}}$.} such that $\abs{g^{-1}\bracl{\left\{p\right\}}} \le 2$ for every \hbox{$p \in \mathbb{R}^{n-1}$} and we define $f = g \circ r \colon I^n \to \mathbb{R}^{n-1}$.
 Since $f$ is continuous, we can use Theorem \ref{contthm} so there exist a~point $p \in \mathbb{R}^{n-1}$ and a compact subset $S \subset f^{-1}\bracl{\left\{p\right\}}$ which connects some opposite faces of $I^n$.
 Thus, in particular $\abs{S \cap \partial I^n} \ge 2$.
 Since $r$ is a retraction we have $\restr{f}{\partial I^n} = g$ so $g\bracl{S \cap \partial I^n} = f\bracl{S \cap \partial I^n} \subset f\bracl{S} = \left\{p\right\}$ and then $S \cap \partial I^n \subset g^{-1}\bracl{\left\{p\right\}}$.
 But $2 \le \abs{S \cap \partial I^n}$ and $\abs{g^{-1}\bracl{\left\{p\right\}}} \le 2$ so $S \cap \partial I^n = g^{-1}\bracl{\left\{p\right\}} = \left\{x_0, x_1\right\}$ for some points $x_0 \neq x_1$.
 We have $g \circ r \bracl{S} = f\bracl{S} = \left\{p\right\}$ so $r\bracl{S} \subset g^{-1}\bracl{\left\{p\right\}} = \left\{x_0, x_1\right\} = S \cap \partial I^n = r\bracl{S \cap \partial I^n} \subset r\bracl{S}$.
 Thus $r\bracl{S} = \left\{x_0, x_1\right\}$ and then $S = \brac{r^{-1}\bracl{\left\{x_0\right\}} \cap S} \cup \brac{r^{-1}\bracl{\left\{x_1\right\}} \cap S}$.
 On the other hand, $x_0 \in r^{-1}\bracl{\left\{x_0\right\}} \cap S$ and $x_1 \in r^{-1}\bracl{\left\{x_1\right\}} \cap S$ so both sets $r^{-1}\bracl{\left\{x_0\right\}} \cap S$ and $r^{-1}\bracl{\left\{x_1\right\}} \cap S$ are nonempty, disjoint and closed in $S$.
 It contradicts the connectedness of $S$. \end{proof}

 \textbf{Acknowledgements:} We would like to cordially thank Jarosław Grytczuk for pointing out the notion of clustered chromatic numbers and the community of Mathematics Stack Exchange for valuable suggestions regarding Proposition \ref{optimalconst1}.
+For the first author, this research was funded in whole or in part by {\it Narodowe Centrum Nauki}, grant 2021/42/E/ST1/00162.

 { Micha{\l} Dybowski}\\ {Faculty of Mathematics and Information Science,}\\ {Warsaw University of Technology,}\\ {Pl.
 Politechniki 1, 00-661 Warsaw, Poland} \\ {\tt michal.dybowski.dokt@pw.edu.pl}\\ \\ { Przemys{\l}aw G\'orka}\\ {Faculty of Mathematics and Information Science,}\\ {Warsaw University of Technology,}\\ {Pl.
 Politechniki 1, 00-661 Warsaw, Poland} \\ {\tt przemyslaw.gorka@pw.edu.pl}\\